About Volunteer Gardener

 Tammy Algood —

 Tammy has loved to garden and cook her whole life.
 She wanted to spend as much time as possible with her Grandmother who gardened and cooked, so she learned at her knee.
-Tammy is author of 5 cookbooks, including Farm Fresh Southern Cooking and The Southern Slow Cooker Bible.
+Tammy is a marketing specialist with the Tennessee Department of Agriculture.
+She has written numerous cookbooks, including Farm Fresh Southern Cooking and The Southern Slow Cooker Bible.
 “Being a host on Volunteer Gardener allows me to meld both of my passions into one activity…cooking from my garden.”

 Julie Berbiglia —